wely/DevCamp/HOL/java/01-developer-environment/README.md

     ![image](./media/2016-10-19_10-44-11.png)

-    choose `Eclipse IDE for Java EE developers`.
+1. Choose `Eclipse IDE for Java EE developers`.
 In the next screen, leave the defaults and choose `Install`:

     ![image](./media/2016-10-19_10-46-30.png)

-    When that is done, click `Launch` to start the IDE and choose a directory for your workspace.
+1. When that is done, click `Launch` to start the IDE and choose a directory for your workspace.
 You will end up with the initial Eclipse screen:

     ![image](./media/2016-10-19_10-53-32.png)

-    Click `Help` in the menu bar, and choose `install new software`:
+1. Click `Help` in the menu bar, and choose `install new software`:

     ![image](./media/2016-10-19_10-55-30.png)

-    In the window that pops up, choose `All Available Sites` for the `Work with` dropdown, type `gradle` in the search box, and when the search is complete, choose `Buildshop: Eclipse Plug-ins for Gradle`
+1. In the window that pops up, choose `All Available Sites` for the `Work with` dropdown, type `gradle` in the search box, and when the search is complete, choose `Buildshop: Eclipse Plug-ins for Gradle`

     ![image](./media/2016-10-19_10-58-48.png)

-    click through the dialog and install the package.
+1. Click through the dialog and install the package.
     Go back to `help/install new software`, and click the `Add..` button next to the `work with` dropdown.
 In the Add Repository dialog box, git the repository a name, and type `http://dl.microsoft.com/eclipse` for the Location, and click `OK`:

     ![image](./media/2016-10-19_11-26-29.png)

-    Choose both of the packages in the list, and complete the package installation:
+1. Choose both of the packages in the list, and complete the package installation:

     ![image](./media/2016-10-19_11-28-28.png)

-    Also, install the spring tool suite package by using the menu item `Help/Eclipse Marketplace...`, type `sping` in the Find: box and choose `Go`. in the list of packages, scroll down to `Spring Tool Suite (STS) for Eclipse 3.8.2.RELEASE` and click `Install`.
+1. Install the spring tool suite package by using the menu item `Help/Eclipse Marketplace...`, type `sping` in the Find: box and choose `Go`. in the list of packages, scroll down to `Spring Tool Suite (STS) for Eclipse 3.8.2.RELEASE` and click `Install`.

     ![image](./media/2016-10-24_14-29-53.png)